projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-power-management.rst

 1) Use an offline tool (e.g. **iasl**) to parse the Px/Cx data and hard-code to a CPU state table in the Hypervisor.
 The Hypervisor loads the data after the system boots.
-2) Before User VM launching, the Device model queries the Px/Cx data from the Service VM HSM via ioctl interface.
+2) Before User VM launching, the Device Model queries the Px/Cx data from the Service VM HSM via ioctl interface.
 3) HSM transmits the query request to the Hypervisor by hypercall.
 4) The Hypervisor returns the Px/Cx data.
-5) The Device model builds the virtual ACPI table with these Px/Cx data
+5) The Device Model builds the virtual ACPI table with these Px/Cx data

 Intercept Policy
 ================